-In comparison across the nation, Eielson AFB is located in a high-cost area.
-For the 1st Quarter 2019, the average price of a two bedroom single-family house in the Fairbanks North Star Borough was $259,501.
-The mean adjusted rent for all unit types for first quarter 2019 was $1,190.
-The average cost of residential heating fuel was $2.66 per gallon.
-For January 2019, the annual average cost of self-service unleaded gasoline was $3.19.
-The average price of food at home for a week for a family of 4 was $206.
+In comparison to the nation, Eielson Air Force Base is located in a high cost area.
+For the first quarter of 2021, the average price of a single-family house in the Fairbanks North Star Borough was $308,627.
+The mean adjusted rent for all unit types for first quarter 2021 was $1,270.
+The average cost of residential heating fuel was $2.75 per gallon.
+For 2021, the annual average cost of self-service unleaded gasoline was $3.51.
+Alaska ranked sixth among the highest cost states at about 28% above the average U.S. costs.

 Eielson AFB is located in the region referred to as 'Interior Alaska', where temperatures can range from 95 degrees in the summer to -60 degrees in extreme winter conditions.

 If you are driving to Eielson in the winter, your vehicle should be winterized prior to leaving your current location.
 You should also carry an emergency kit in each vehicle.
 The minimum requirements for vehicle winterization include a quality engine block heater, anti-freeze mixed to provide protection to -60 degrees, and up to 5W30 (standard) or 10W30 (synthetic) motor oil.
 Ensure all belts and hoses are in good condition and consider carrying spares if you are driving to Alaska.
 When you arrive, it is imperative you have your vehicle completely winterized.
 Costs for winterization vary with the vehicle and services are available at the Car Care Center on base or at any garage off base.

 A winter vehicle emergency kit should include, at a minimum: blankets, high energy source food (candy), water, flares, a candle, matches, signaling device (fluorescent orange), first aid kit and winter clothing (gloves, hat, coat, boots) for all passengers.